Related Links

 Conferences.
 There are many conferences on artificial intelligence.
 The two major conferences in the field, which are considered as prestigious as any AI journal except for Artificial Intelligence itself, are the AAAI, the AAAI Conference on Artificial Intelligence (called “triple-A I”), and IJCAI, the International Joint Conference on Artificial Intelligence (pronounced “ij-kai”).
 The major planning conference is ICAPS, the International Conference on Automated Planning and Scheduling (“eye-caps”).
 The major conference in natural language processing is COLING, the International Conference on Computational Linguistics (“co-ling”).
 The major conference for intelligent agents and multiagent systems are [AAMAS][aamas], the International Conference on Autonomous Agents and Multiagent Systems (“amos”).
 The major conference for context-related research is CONTEXT, the International and Interdisciplinary Conference on Modeling and Using Context.
 Many, many specialized conferences exist.

 AI textbook.
 The best textbook for artificial intelligence, in my opinion, is Russell & Norvig’s authoritative AI: A Modern Approach (AIAMA).
-Many other textbooks exist as well.
+NOTE: This is primarily an AI textbook, not a machine learning textbook, so you will find little about LLMs and neural networks in it.

 AI on the Web.
 There are many sites on the Web devoted to AI.
 Two of note are: AI on the Web, which is part of the AIAMA site; and the AI FAQ.